/r/complexsystems

 How to build a career studying systems science?

 The title pretty much summarizes my issue.
-I've been extremely fascinated by complex systems and all its related fields-- cybernetics, CAS, system dynamics, etc. -- for many years (most of them without realizing it), and I decided about a year ago that I wanted to make a career out of researching it.
+I've been extremely fascinated by complex systems and all its related fields-- cybernetics, network science, system dynamics, etc. -- for many years (most of them without realizing it), and I decided about a year ago that I wanted to make a career out of researching it.
 The problem is that I can't figure out the exact steps to getting there.

-Complex systems is infuriatingly nebulous and ill-defined in academia.
+Complex systems is infuriatingly nebulous and poorly-defined in academia.
 It's not like other fields where there's established terminology and scope; instead you have many different people and institutions involved in it either directly or tangentially under completely different names and subjects, which makes it incredibly frustrating to try and figure out how to enter it from the perspective of someone on the outside looking in.

 My research interest lies in understanding how human society/civilization is structured, why it is structured that way, and how it evolves and adapts over time.
 I'm also interested in developing general, domain-independent theories of self-organization, emergent collective behavior, and system evolution/"phase transition" and testing them with computational models.
 I want to tailor my education to my research interests and be connected to people/mentors with similar research interests; I just don't know how.